Antennipatus: Terrestriality

 Antennipatus holotype MNHN SOT003121a (part) & SOT003121b (counterpart).
 This fossil has well preserved antenna, slime papillae, and a putative mouth with obscured jaws.
 The slime papillae are noticeably shorter than the other limbs.

 Based on a variety of evidence, Antennipatus was a terrestrial or at least somewhat terrestrial animal.
 The best of these is at least one fossil (MNHN SOT003121a & b) preserves unequivocal slime papillae.
 Since these appendages can be drawn into the body, their absence fails to indicate that other specimens lacked them.
 For instance, in Cretoperipatus (a velvet worm preserved in amber), the slime papillae were barely distinguishable from the surrounding body, even in one of its best-preserved fossils.
 These appendages imply terrestriality due to the way they oscillate to shoot slime, something that would not work in an aquatic environment.
 Other terrestrial features (such as spiracles) are absent due to being incredibly small.
 Beyond its anatomy, another pointer towards a terrestrial existence was Antennipatus's depositional environment (something expanded upon in the section below).

 Paleoenvironment

+Antennipatus specimens MNHN SOT006706a (part) and SOT006706b (counterpart) under various types of lighting.

 Antennipatus originated in siderite nodules from Montceau-les-Mines lagerstätte.
 This lagerstätte had a significant terrestrial influence, preserving numerous plants and animals that were purely terrestrial.
 Some of these include stem-spiders like Idmonarachne, giant Myriapods like Arthropleura, and the tree-sized horsetail Calamites.
 The ecosystem also supported a variety of aquatic life, including Syncarid crustaceans, lungfish, Alanops (a Xiphosuran related to horseshoe crabs), as well as the amphibious Temnospondyls and Nectrideans.
 Montecau was likely a freshwater depositional environment, having no structural, sedimentological, or paleogeographic evidence of marine influence.
 However, this has come under scrutiny.
 The locality preserves a few marine-associated organisms (for example, the amphinomid polychaete Palaeocampa) and was not sampled in the isotopic analysis of nearby localities.
 Because of this, it was probably closer to the Paleotethys Ocean than originally thought.